 Semester courses- Health, World Geography, Speech, Language Arts

-Full year courses- AP English Literature and Composition, AP U.S. History, Algebra II or Advanced Pre-Calculus, Physics, AP Spanish Language or AP Spanish Literature
+Full year courses- AP English Literature and Composition, AP U.S. History, Algebra II or Advanced Pre-Calculus, AP Physics, AP Spanish Language or AP Spanish Literature

 Full year courses- AP English Language and Composition, AP Calculus or Statistics, AP Environmental Science or AP Biology, Sr Seminar/College Counseling